An Unconventional Woman Filmmaker In Romantic Relationships

 Having a call yesterday with my Canadian ex made me reflect on a few things about myself that I wanted to share today as part of the awareness around Women’s Day.

 One of the things I know best about myself, and something I always mention when dating guys, is that I am far from being a conventional woman.
-For many men this can sound exciting at the beginning, but the reality is that not many truly understand what it really means.
+Many women indeed we have a different life in these modern times but this also has become a difificult situation for men and their role in a relationship.

 And I’m not going to approach this topic through feminism or any label.
 I’m simply speaking from my own experience after my most recent relationship.